Indications for JARDIANCE:

 Severe renal impairment, ESRD, or dialysis.

 Correct volume depletion and assess for volume contraction before initiating.
 Monitor for symptomatic hypotension after starting therapy (esp. elderly, renal impairment or low systolic BP, or on diuretics); more frequently if volume contraction expected.
 Assess for ketoacidosis in presence of signs/symptoms of metabolic acidosis, regardless of blood glucose levels; discontinue if suspected, evaluate and treat; consider risk factors before initiation (eg, pancreatic insulin deficiency, caloric restriction, alcohol abuse).
 Evaluate renal function prior to starting and monitor periodically thereafter; more frequently if eGFR <60mL/min/1.73m2.
 Risk of acute kidney injury in hypovolemia, chronic renal insufficiency, CHF, and concomitant drugs (eg, diuretics, ACEIs, ARBs, NSAIDs).
 Consider temporarily discontinuing in reduced oral intake or fluid losses; monitor for acute kidney injury; discontinue and treat if occurs.
+Necrotizing fasciitis of the perineum (Fournier's gangrene); discontinue and treat immediately if suspected; use alternative antidiabetic.
 Increased risk of genital mycotic infections, UTIs, or elevated LDL-C; monitor and treat as appropriate.
 Discontinue if hypersensitivity reaction occurs; treat promptly and monitor until resolve.
 Elderly.
 Pregnancy (avoid during 2nd & 3rd trimesters).
 Nursing mothers: not recommended.